Updated: Nov 21, 2020

-If you are planning to publish something, ask yourself whether you want to publish traditionally or self-publish.
+Deciding whether to self-publish or publish traditionally can be difficult.
 Both of these routes have pros and cons, and it's worth thinking about which one suits you best before you jump into one or the other.

 First, ask yourself why you want to publish.
-Do you want to be the next JK Rowling or George RR Martin?
+Do you want to be the next Julie Murphy or NK Jemisin?
 Do you want to publish a memoir only for your family and friends?
 The purpose of your writing and the audience of your work will help determine what publishing journey fits you and your goals.

 If you want to sell millions of books and become a world-wide best-selling author, traditional publishing is probably the best route for you.
 Be warned, though, that getting into traditional publishing is not easy.

 The first step to publishing traditionally is to get your manuscript into top shape.
 Send it to beta readers then to professional editors to make sure the biggest story flaws are worked out and the writing is tightened up.
-When your manuscript is polished, you need to start querying agents.
+When your manuscript is polished, the next step is to start querying agents.

 When you query an agent, make sure your query is personalized to get their attention.
 You will need to query multiple agents to increase your chances of finding one who will accept your manuscript.
 Don't be discouraged if you don't hear a reply right away or if you receive a rejection; most agents get up to 100 emails or more every week, and they can't read through all of them immediately.
 If you get rejected, pick yourself up and keep querying.